grscheller/scheller-linux-archive/linux/info/vimNotes/basicTextEditing.md

 into a complete IDE with full Unix Shell support.

-I think with a few weeks of practice, the material covered here can be internalized.
-Eventually, these commands become part of one's "muscle memory."
+I think with a few weeks of practice, the material covered here can be internalized and eventually become part of your "muscle memory."

-### Vim has 4 main modes:
+## Vim has 4 main modes:
 * _Normal Mode_
 * _Command Mode_
 * _Insert Mode_